PingjunChen/pycontour/README.md

 ## Installation
 To install pycontour, libgeos and shapely need to install in advance.
-Other required packages can refer requirements.txt.
+Other required packages can refer to requirements.txt.
 ```
 $ sudo apt-get install libgeos-dev
 $ pip install shapely